A pathologist is a doctor who interprets and diagnoses the changes caused by disease in the body's cells and tissues

 - You'll work closely with biomedical scientists in the medical laboratory.
 You'll also attend clinical meetings with other doctors, nurses and other multi-professional staff.

 - The lifelong study of disease, combined with the requirement to diagnose clinical conditions, means that pathology is rewarding and intellectually stimulating.

-- Most pathology specialties have patient contact, e.g. outpatient clinics and ward rounds.
+- Most pathology specialties have patient contact, such as outpatient clinics and ward rounds.
 Within histopathology patient contact is limited, although you may have joint specialist clinics with surgeons.

 Your medical degree is followed by two years of Foundation Training, common to all medical graduates, where you work in a hospital as a junior doctor on a rotational basis in different departments, which may include a pathology specialty.
 After successful completion of the first year of Foundation Training, you can apply for full registration as a doctor with the GMC.
 On successful completion of the programme, you'll be awarded a Foundation Programme Certificate of Completion (FPCC).
 For full details, see the UK Foundation Programme.